MariuszFerdyn/AzureSecurityCenterOSRemediations/TotalSecurityViaAllPolicies/StepBySetp.md

 New-AzResourceGroup -Name "mariusz-test-policy-01" -Location "West Europe"
 ```

-## Execute script to test if it can be done without any parameters.
+## Execute script to test if policy can be assigned without any parameters.
+The results will go to the log.txt

 ```
 # Import-Module Az.Resources